 How to Find the Right Agility Instructor for You and Your Dog

-The fastest growing dog sport in the United States is far and away the exciting sport of dog agility.
-Agility involves a dog/handler team running through an obstacle course (see video above).
-Each course is uniquely different, and the course is timed and judged for errors such as knocked bars and stopping before an obstacle.
+The fastest-growing dog sport in the United States is far and away the exciting sport of dog agility.
+It involves a dog/handler team running through an obstacle course (see video below).
+Each course is uniquely different, and the course is timed and judged for errors, such as knocked bars and stopping before an obstacle.
 The dog with the cleanest run and fastest time wins.

-Because the sport of agility is becoming so popular, many dog trainers have begun teaching the sport although they know little about it.
+Because the sport of agility is becoming so popular, many dog trainers have begun teaching the sport despite knowing little about it.
 Agility is much more difficult than it looks, and it takes years to learn the intricate nature of the sport.
-This knowledge is important in teaching the basics as even the slightest incorrect shoulder placement when training the beginnings of a move to a dog can influence that dog's understanding of that move for the rest of his career, so finding an experienced agility trainer is a must for anyone considering competing at any of the higher levels of agility.
+This knowledge is important in teaching the basics, as even the slightest incorrect shoulder placement when training the beginnings of a move to a dog can influence that dog's understanding of that move for the rest of his career.
+So finding an experienced agility trainer is a must for anyone considering competing at any of the higher levels of agility.

-However, with the proliferation of dog trainers wanting to make a fast buck off of the agility craze, there are, unfortunately, a lot of bad agility classes out there.
+With the proliferation of dog trainers wanting to make a fast buck off of the agility craze, however, there are unfortunately a lot of bad agility classes out there.
 Here are seven hints to help the newbie agility enthusiast find their first agility trainer.

 Some trainers specialize in "just for fun" classes.
 Students in these classes want to take their dog to class once a week and dabble with agility at home in their backyards, but they don't have competition plans.
 This group will be happiest in a class that focuses less on foundation skills and more on running easy courses.
 The dogs are put on the equipment quickly, often in the first class, and while there should be training for safety, the emphasis on strong foundation skills that can be boring to the casual agility newbie isn't present.
 The social side of agility is encouraged in these classes and heavy "coaching" from the instructor is limited to non-existent.